patrickhill/hellohill-astro/src/pages/casestudies/zenti.md

 </p>
 <ul>
 <li>I simplified the app design by moving from a full background color to using color as accent.
 This reduced the color complexity.</li>
-<li>I relied on Apple’s system colors instead of cutsom ones becaus they provide color variants for light and dark modes plus options to increase legibility.</li>
+<li>I relied on Apple’s system colors instead of custom ones becaus they provide color variants for light and dark modes plus options to increase legibility.</li>
 </ul>
 <p>
 I have a new found respect for the work that goes into creating dark mode especially for bigger apps.